Who I am

 • Depression, including postnatal depression and pervasive sadness.

 • Couple and relationship issues including restoration of trust following affairs, or when the relationship is irreparably broken, enabling separation or divorce to take place with the minimum of distress to both partners.

 • Addictions including alcohol, drugs, sex, shopping/shoplifting, exercise and work.
 (Eating disorders also fall within this classification.)

-• Post Traumatic Stress Disorder following RTC's, extreme violence, sexual assault, childhood abuse, difficult childbirth, or periods of severe pain.
+• Post Traumatic Stress Disorder following RTC's, life-threatening accidents, extreme violence, sexual assault, childhood abuse, difficult childbirth, or periods of severe pain.

 • Stress resulting from workplace, financial and interpersonal difficulties.

-Most of the clients I see resolve their issues satisfactorily within the 4 to 12 appointment model of time-limited counselling, but other clients I have worked with (some of whom were discharged by the NHS with issues still unresolved) needed longer term psychotherapy to help them alleviate their problems.
+Most of the clients I see resolve their issues satisfactorily within the 4 to 12 appointment model of time-limited counselling, but other clients I work with (some of whom have been discharged by the NHS with issues still unresolved) need longer term psychotherapy to help them alleviate their problems.